AvolitesLtd/TitanManual/docs/titan-basics.md

 you use a monitor compatible with Windows Touch to avoid problems with touchscreen drivers.

-Titan PC Suite (Titan Mobile / Titan Go / Simulator) will also support 2 monitors if the PC you are using has the facility.
+Titan PC Suite (Titan Mobile, Titan Go, Titan Simulator) will also support 2 monitors if the PC you are using has the facility.

 An external monitor is disabled by default and will show a \'disabled\'